fwinkelbauer/Bumpy/README.md

 # Bumpy

-Bumpy is a tool to manipulate version information across multiple files found in the current working directory using a configuration file which consists of file [search patterns](https://msdn.microsoft.com/en-us/library/8he88b63(v=vs.110).aspx) and regular expressions.
+Bumpy is a tool to manipulate version information across multiple files found in the current working directory using a configuration file which consists of [glob patterns](https://github.com/kthompson/glob/) and regular expressions.

 NuGet and Chocolatey packages can be found [here](https://www.nuget.org/packages/Bumpy/) and [here](https://chocolatey.org/packages/bumpy.portable).